 802.11n is a new standard of WiFi, or wireless, local area networking.
 It’s main benefits, when compared to 802.11g, are 50% faster transmission speeds and increased signal strength, when accessed from an 802.11n capable system.
 802.11n also supports systems using 802.11a, b, or g, at their rated speeds.
-This past summer, Information Services began an upgrade to 802.11n, which remains compatible with our current 802.11a/b/g NUwave service.
+This past summer, Information Technology Services began an upgrade to 802.11n, which remains compatible with our current 802.11a/b/g NUwave service.

 Locations with 802.11n include International Village, Snell Library and basement classrooms, Curry Student Center, Shillman Hall, Ryder Hall and Ruggles, as well as many classrooms receiving major renovations this past summer.
-As part of Information Services’ normal currency replacement cycle during the academic year, all wireless scheduled for currency replacement will be replaced with 802.11n.
+As part of Information Technology Services’ normal currency replacement cycle during the academic year, all wireless scheduled for currency replacement will be replaced with 802.11n.

 New computers available for sale by retailers will come with Windows® 7 installed.
 Windows® 7 offers several benefits over previous releases of XP and Vista including usability, search capability, and stability/responsiveness.
 Please visit the Microsoft website for more detailed information about the benefits of Windows® 7.

-Information Services has been testing the new operating system for compatibility with the most popular applications on campus like Banner, Blackboard, etc. We encourage faculty and staff not to upgrade to Windows® 7 at this time until the major application providers have been able to certify their applications as being compatible with the new operating system.
+Information Technology Services has been testing the new operating system for compatibility with the most popular applications on campus like Banner, Blackboard, etc. We encourage faculty and staff not to upgrade to Windows® 7 at this time until the major application providers have been able to certify their applications as being compatible with the new operating system.
 IS will be providing advisory updates to the campus community on the status of application compatibility and its efforts to deploy the infrastructure needed to support Windows® 7.
 Our goal is to provide a University offering of Windows® 7 to faculty/staff in early Fall.

 Students who have purchased a computer running Windows® 7 will need to upgrade their anti-virus software.
-Information Services provides access to Symantec EndPoint Protection anti-virus software for free download through the Software Downloads channel on myNEU.
+Information Technology Services provides access to Symantec EndPoint Protection anti-virus software for free download through the Software Downloads channel on myNEU.

-Information Services has participated in the beta program for Office 2010 and has begun building the infrastructure required to support it, including training for faculty and staff.
+Information Technology Services has participated in the beta program for Office 2010 and has begun building the infrastructure required to support it, including training for faculty and staff.
 Classes in Office 2010 will become available in late Fall, and the IS Knowledge Base, myKnowledge, contains key information. myKnowledge can be found on the “Services and Links” tab on myNEU.

 Office 2010 is very similar to Office 2007.
 However, it also offers extended file format support, user interface updates, and an overall improved user experience.
 Please visit the Microsoft website for more information about the new features in Office 2010.